MeowB/mountain-finances/readme.md

 ### Week 1:

+~~Setup the Django project and create the initial project structure.~~

-Configure PostgreSQL and ensure database migrations work correctly.
+~~Configure PostgreSQL and ensure database migrations work correctly.~~

-Develop API endpoints for user accounts and financial data.
+Implement the user authentication system and account management.

 Start structuring the frontend with a basic layout and navigation.